EstebanMonge/plymouth-theme-goku/README.md

 # Goku Plymouth Theme

-A simple test theme with Goku and Debian logos for plymouth
+A simple test theme with Goku and Debian logos for plymouth.

+On art directory, maybe is necessary to remove when install the theme, is located the original art converted to SVG.

 ## Acknowledgment